potatosquared13/buzz-block/README.md

 ```
 >>> from nodetracker import Tracker
 >>> tracker = Tracker()
->>> tracker.listen()
+>>> tracker.start()
 ```

-This creates a tracker and tells it to start listening on the network for connections.
-It ultimately maintains and records the blockchain.
+This creates a tracker and tells it to start listening on the network.
+It is a modified node without the ability to send transactions.
+Its main purpose is to maintain and record the blockchain.
 It keeps a local database that contains all user identities and their balances.
 Connections come from peers, which mainly send transactions to be verified and added to the blockchain.
+The tracker is also the node that will group transactions and request for the network to create a new block.
+This can be done by calling `tracker.new_block()`.

 - Creating a peer:

 ```
->>> from nodepeer import Peer
+>>> from node import Node
->>> peer = Peer([password=None], [filename="client.json"])
+>>> peer = Node([password=None], [filename="client.json"])
 ```

 This creates a peer that can create transactions and send these to the tracker.
 A peer is usually a smartphone that can read NFC tags.
 Client information stored in `filename` is decrypted with `password`, and a client object is created with this.
 Requires a client object in order to create and sign transactions.